TIBCOSoftware/labs-graphbuilder-contrib/docs-src/content/en/docs/Labs/Lab 1/index.md

 ![Import Extension](createApp34.png)

-Now we cab test out Northwind application by sending data to it then we'll verify if data get inserted to TGDB server
+Now we can test out Northwind application by sending data to it then we'll verify if data get inserted to TIBCO® Graph Database server

 For building Northwind flogo application
 1. In project click "Build" button